Marvellous-Codeworks/Homepage/docs/TMS/pages/settings.md

 Open the TMS settings page from the extension popup or by navigating to `chrome://extensions/` → TMS → **Details** → **Extension options**.

 This page (`options.html`) covers general behavior, automatic suspension and the suspended-tab page.
-Automatic backups and session restore now live on their own dedicated pages — see [Backup & Sync](./backup-sync) and [Session Management](./session-management).
+Automatic backups and session restore now live on their own dedicated pages, see [Backup & Sync](./backup-sync) and [Session Management](./session-management).

 ![Settings page, showing the General, Automatic tab suspension and Suspended tabs sections](./img/settings/01-overview.webp)